 • And anyone who speaks a word against the Son of Man, it will be forgiven him; but to him who blasphemes against the Holy Spirit, it will not be forgiven.”
 (Luke 12:10).

-In Matthew 12, scripture indicates that there was a demon-possessed man brought to Jesus where Jesus cast out the demon and healed him of blindness and his inability to talk.
-After the followers of Jesus saw His power they asked “”This man cannot be the Son of David, can he?” (this miracle pointed to the promised “descendant” of David, the Messiah.)
-The Pharisees saw that the crowd was beginning to believe Jesus was the Messiah so they decided to discredit the source of the power that Jesus displayed by saying “this man casts out demons only by Beelzebul the ruler of the demons.”
-Jesus proceeded to explain that “if Satan casts out Satan, he is divided and his kingdom will not stand; he would be defeating himself”.
-Jesus also showed them how crazy that comment was by asking “ if your disciples or sons claim they cast out demons, they must also be in league with demons”.
-After Jesus showed them how absurd they were, he continues to tell them that the demons were cast out by the Spirit of God.
-He tells them that they can speak evil of Him but those that speak evil of the Holy Spirit will not be forgiven.
+In Matthew 12, scripture shows that there was a demon-possessed man brought to Jesus, where Jesus cast out the demon and healed him of blindness and his inability to talk.
+After the followers of Jesus saw His power, they asked, “This man cannot be the Son of David, can he?” (this miracle pointed to the promised “descendant” of David, the Messiah.)
+The Pharisees saw the crowd was believing Jesus was the Messiah, so they discredited the source of the power that Jesus displayed by saying, “this man casts out demons only by Beelzebub the ruler of the demons.”
+Jesus proceeded to explain “if Satan casts out Satan, he is divided and his kingdom will not stand; he would defeat himself”.
+Jesus also showed them how crazy the comment was by asking “if your disciples or sons claim they cast out demons, they must also be in league with demons”.
+After Jesus showed them how absurd they were, he continued to tell them that the Spirit of God cast the demons out.
+He tells them they can speak evil of Him, but those that speak evil of the Holy Spirit will not be forgiven.

-The answer is no. Christians are regenerated by the very spirit that could be blasphemed and the Spirit of God would never indwell in someone that considers Him a demon of Satan.
-God tells us that “He knocks on the door and we choose to let Him in” (Rev 3:20), we are not forced.
+What the Pharisees (religious council) did was call the Holy Spirit an unclean spirit of Satan.
+The question is, can Christians commit this unpardonable sin?
+The answer is no. Christians are regenerated by the Holy Spirit and the Spirit of God would never indwell in someone that considers Him a demon of Satan.
+God says, “I knock on the door, and you choose whether to let me in” (Rev 3:20); we are not forced.
 Christians are new creatures with eternal life and no one can snatch us out of His hands.
 I have heard Christians angry with God or Jesus but never heard them blasphemy the Holy Spirit.
-If a Christian ever became so harden to call God, Jesus or the Holy Spirit one of Satan minions, it is impossible for them to have ever been one of God’s children.
+If a Christian ever became so harden to call God, Jesus or the Holy Spirit one of Satan’s minions, it is impossible for them to have ever been one of God’s children.